MUHAMMAD-MUNEEB-WASEEM/linkedin-Social-media/README.md

 ## Hosting and Authentication

-Firebase hosting and authentication is considered for this build
+Firebase hosting and authentication is considered for this build.
+Use email and password for authentication